Last Updated on February 25, 2022 by Mark Ferguson

 Real estate investing can be an amazing way to build wealth.
 While it offers many opportunities and can make people a lot of money it can take some time.
 I have been investing in real estate for almost 20 years and success did not come overnight.
+If you want to become a successful real estate investor, you are going to have to work for it.
 It took years for me to find my niche and really build wealth but I also started before there was so much information on being a successful real estate investor.
 I learned mostly from trial and error and a few books.
 I have seen other investors take years as well or become successful in a few months.
 It is pretty rare that someone becomes an overnight success in real estate but there are many things you can do to shorten the journey to success.

-Why does real estate take so long to invest in?
+Why does it take so long to become a successful real estate investor?

 When you buy real estate directly, it takes time.